 Up until recently most scientists have assumed cave art was most likely done by men—the depictions of women and animals being hunted seemed to sum up the life of hunters, the male half of a hunter-gatherer society.
 That idea has slowly been changing as archeologists have begun to take a closer look.
 Biologist Dale Guthrie, for example, conducted a study of the hand art and concluded that they were most likely made by adolescent boys.

-Snow theorizes that if were doing most of the cave art, it's possible they played a larger, more important role in how hunter-gatherer societies functioned than has been thought.
+Snow theorizes that if women were doing most of the cave art, it's possible they played a larger, more important role in how hunter-gatherer societies functioned than has been thought.

 Read more at: http://phys.org/news/2013-10-archeologist-paleolithic-cave-art-women.html#jCp